 Historic Sites of Manitoba: Salt Plains Raceway (Municipality of WestLake-Gladstone)

-A large, overgrown oval measuring 1/5 mile end-to-end and about 1/2 mile around it is situated on the south side of Highway #16 east of Gladstone in the Municipality of WestLake-Gladstone.
+A large, overgrown oval measuring one-fifth mile end-to-end and about one-half mile around it is situated on the south side of Highway #16 east of Gladstone in the Municipality of WestLake-Gladstone.
 It is a former automobile racing track known as the Salt Plains Stockcar Raceway.
 It was operated from 1966 to about 1983 by an incorporated group called the Gladstone Stock Car Club, which had previously raced at the Gladstone Fairgrounds.
 In July 1968, a 23-year-old school teacher from Gladstone was killed at the track when his car went out of control and slammed into a safety barricade made of heavy wooden poles.
 Today, the site is a livestock pasture containing numerous automobile and tractor tires, some embedded part-way in the ground in rows.

 “Enthusiastic, but smaller crowd at stock car races Sunday,” Gladstone Age Press, 29 September 1965, page 1.